Abbykus/microPy-IDE/README.md

 The *microPy-IDE* is a development environment for the [microPython language](https://micropython.org/) which is a subset of Python 3 and is optimised to run on microcontrollers and in constrained environments.

 Using the familiar Python programming language you can interact with development hardware and control it, much like controlling hardware with an Arduino using C/C++.
-The Abbykus QDEV family of boards makes it easy to get started using MicroPython and thanks to recent contributions to MicroPython, you can turn a QDEV board into a MicroPython device.
+The Abbykus QDEV family of boards makes it easy to get started using MicroPython and thanks to recent contributions to MicroPython, you can turn any QDEV board into a MicroPython device.

 ![](https://github.com/Abbykus/microPy-IDE/blob/3a2bbbc565d9bde55c800ac3cb0ba72c25d3f430/photos/microPy-IDE.png)